lightning/bolts/04-onion-routing.md

 The failure message encapsulated in `failuremsg` has an identical format as a normal message: a 2-byte type `failure_code` followed by data applicable to that type.
-Following is a list of the currently supported `failure_code` values and their associated use cases.
+Following is a list of the currently supported `failure_code` values and their required use cases.

 Notice that the `failure_code`s are not of the same type as other message types, defined in other BOLTs, as they are not sent directly on the transport layer